aquaproj/aquaproj.github.io/docs/index.md

 1. To learn the overview, please see [Demo](https://asciinema.org/a/498262?autoplay=1), [top page](/), and this page ([Introduction](#introduction), [Why aqua](#why-aqua), [Comparison](#comparison))
 1. To learn advanced usage, please read [Guides](/docs/guides)
 1. To contribute to Standard Registry (Add new packages, fix bugs), please read [Contributing](/docs/products/aqua-registry/contributing)
-1. To develop custom Registry, please read [Create Private Registries](/docs/develop-registry/create-private-registry)
+1. To develop custom Registry, please read [Develop a Registry](/docs/develop-registry/)

 If you have any question, please contact us.